-The Brazil Gateway provides a wide variety of services for faculty to aid establishing research collaborations, teaching pedagogy and to make traveling to Brazil easier and more efficient.
+The Brazil Gateway provides a wide variety of services for faculty to aid in establishing research collaborations, teaching pedagogy and making traveling to Brazil easier and more efficient.
 All staff members are bilingual and have lived and studied in both Brazil and the United States.
-The Brazil Gateway office is located in Moema and is well connected with the Ohio State alumni network, universities and corporate partners.
+The Brazil Gateway office is located in Moema and is well-connected with the Ohio State alumni network, universities and corporate partners.
 Faculty are encouraged to contact the office in advance to make their travel arrangements to Brazil.

-The Brazil Gateway also is involved with funding and administering grant opportunities, helping to facilitate international agreement and assisting education abroad programs in-country.
+The Brazil Gateway also is involved with funding and administering grant opportunities, helping to facilitate international agreements and assisting education abroad programs in-country.

 The Office of International Affairs is the first point of contact in developing international agreements.
-Contact Executive Director Global Gateways & Partnerships Padmini Roy-Dixon (firstname.lastname@example.org), if you are interested in working on formalizing an agreement.
+Contact Elizabeth Angerman, program manager for International Partnerships, if you are interested in working on formalizing an agreement.

 Education Abroad Programs

 For example, the Brazil Gateway can assist in the following ways: